AEmin96/Project4-CI-ByteBitesWebsite/README.md

 <h3> 6.4 Fixed Bugs</h3>
   <li> Added validator for the date in My Bookings as users could choose dates in the past </li>
   <li> There was a line in base.html that was missing a closing tag.
 This was fixed after the validator check </li>
+  <li> DEBUG mode was TRUE when the page was deployed the first time.
+This was fixed in the most current deployment </li>

 <h3>7.
 Deployment </h3>
 <h4> This project was deployed to Heroku using these steps: </h4>